 Tile Floor Styles

 Tile is no longer reserved just for flooring, showers, and backsplashes.
 Because of its versatility and extensive benefits, tile is gaining popularity in areas of the home many would never think to look.
 A tile fireplace can take on the look of many different materials, while providing a durable, temperature tolerant, and easy to clean surface that’s easy to maintain.
 Check out our tile fireplace photo gallery and see for yourself!
 Ceramic tile is excellent for exterior porches and outdoor patios as it can stand up to the elements; new technology in tile materials has made it possible to use tile outdoors in cold climates like West Michigan without the fear of shattering from extreme fluctuations in temperature.
 Tile can also create one-of-a-kind, eye-catching accent walls to give a facelift to just about any space.

 Before installation, the installers will carefully clean the substrate and level it.
 Depending on where the tile is being installed, it may be necessary to put a waterproof layer over the substrate.
 Once the tile is set and cured, the installer applies the grout.
-After installation, it is important to take proper care of your tile so it lasts for years to come.
+During Maintenance, it is important to take proper care of your tile so it lasts for years to come.
 Damp mop your floor weekly, and use protective mats in critical areas such as in front of doors, in front of the kitchen sink, and in front of the stove.
 It is also a good idea to put protective pads on the legs of your furniture to prevent it from damaging the floor.
 Be sure to only use recommended sealers and cleaners, and to allow the grout enough time to cure before applying a sealer.